JosieOnGit/Luniks/Historic Events/GHOST TEMPLES/Character List.md

 ### Past Life
 Before his death, Sóvis was a simple office worker

-## Ghost of Luna
+## Luna
-Appearance wise, the **Ghost of Luna** can be described as an androgynous person, dressing themselves very nonchalantly and regularly, being very vocal about their strong *distaste* in the traditional clothing of the Guardians and various other ghosts, and continuing to wear the same, basic style of clothing they used to wear before their Last Light.
+Appearance wise, **Luna** can be described as an androgynous person, dressing themselves very nonchalantly and regularly, being very vocal about their strong *distaste* in the traditional clothing of the Guardians and various other ghosts, and continuing to wear the same, basic style of clothing they used to wear before their Last Light.

 Luna bears an **Oni Mask**, handcrafted to their preference and integrated a mask featuring *Golden/Red* and Chinese-inspired characters and artworks, as a tribute to the many days they had spent in Matéiazhu ever since being reborn.